 In talking to customers last week, they again reinforced that information governance success is still on the horizon for each of them—and these were companies that had a dedicated data governance organization in place for years!
 Here are some of the key barriers still affecting most customers I talk to, and some general guidance on how to overcome them.

 Points for you, if you can identify some lyrics or the artist in my song choices—or if you can think of a better one!

 They’re already very good at manually moving data and making it fit-for-use.
 As a consequence, …

 The simple, yet often-forgotten, act of hand-washing.
 We’ve all heard that it’s one of the best ways of preventing colds and staying well in winter.
 It’s not hard to do, and we all know we should do it—but how often do we?

 In a nationwide poll published by the New York Times and conducted by Harris Interactive, 1,013 adults were interviewed about their hand washing habits.
 Observers were then sent into public restrooms to see what actually happened.
-In the poll, 91 percent of adults claimed that they washed their hands after using a public restroom, but of …
+In the poll, 91 percent of adults claimed that they washed their hands after using a …